lutangar/botanical-magazine/README.md

 The content was *fairly* interesting but was a pain to navigate.
 As this content has been freed, I decided to scrap what I could from Gutemberg for a start.
-As I was refining the scrapping script, I finally achieved and came up with this quite complete *database* of the **first ten volumes** or so.
+As I was refining the scrapping script, I finally came up with this quite complete *database* of the **first ten volumes** or so.

 This *database* come in the `Json` format and has been normalized to avoid any unnecessary data duplication: